eastmarch/ytmusic-webview/README.md

 - Back button on the top-left

 ## How to install
-- Enable "developer mode" on the Settings app
+- Enable "developer mode" in the [Settings](ms-settings:developers) app
 - Allow the execution of local PowerShell scripts in the same tab
 - Download the zip file from releases
 - Extract it to a folder